-With some nice footage, the crew then headed to one of Berlin’s many city parks for more shots.
+With some nice footage, the crew then headed to a city park for more shots.
 The cameraman had the hardest job–chasing Stephan with the heavy gimbal and camera.

-At dusk, we headed to a scenic pathway along the riverfront to shoot images of the Frieda with a model friend of the brand, with the iconic Molecule Man statue in the background on the Spree.
+At dusk, we headed to a scenic pathway along the riverfront to shoot images of the Frieda with a friend of the brand, as the iconic Molecule Man statue loomed in the background on the Spree.

-Schindelhauer’s signature design features include integrated seat tube clamps and “time trial” cutouts on the seat tube, as well as internal cable routing, dynamo lights, internally geared hubs and top-level spec for low-maintenance, and fast, urban riding.
+Schindelhauer’s signature design features include integrated seat tube clamps and “time trial” cutouts on the seat tube, as well as internal cable routing, dynamo lights, internally geared hubs and top-level spec.
+Their bikes are fast and low-maintenance.

-In 2019, Schindelhauer Bikes will celebrate its 10th anniversary, a milestone that makes co-founder Jorg Schindelhauer proud.
+In 2019, Schindelhauer Bikes is celebrating its 10th anniversary, a milestone that makes co-founder Jörg Schindelhauer proud.
 Sitting down for an interview with the video crew, Jorg summed up his brand story: “We are very proud of all the work we have done to date.
 But we are not finished.
 We plan to continue working with Gates to push innovations that help people get from A to B with ease.”

-Stay tuned for our video launch in late 2018.
+Stay tuned for our video launch in February 2019!